Q2 Electricity prices: Wholesale energy up 8% over 2018

 Queensland also opened the Mt Emerald Wind Farm (a $400 million project situated about 50 kilometres from Cairns, Queensland) last week.

-According to reporting done by ARENA, by the end of 2018 there was 600 gigawatts (GW) of wind energy installed globally, meeting over 5% of the world’s electricity demand.
+According to the report by ARENA, by the end of 2018, there were 600 gigawatts (GW) of wind energy installed globally, meeting over 5% of the world’s electricity demand.

 The $400 million project involving 53 massive turbines was part of the renewable energy boom happening in Queensland.
-The state has more than 2,400 megawatts of large‑scale renewable energy capacity operating already.
+The state already has more than 2,400 megawatts of large‑scale renewable energy capacity.

 Almost 900 megawatts more of large-scale renewable capacity is currently financially committed or under construction.